Patricia Cantley: We must remember how scary hospitals can be for our patients!

 The story has a happy ending, in the sense that Iain did get home.
 My parents simply scooped him up into his wheelchair and brought him back to the house.
 It took him a while to recover but he did over time.

-Iain later died in his sleep at the age of 21, part way through an Open University science degree.
+Iain later died in his sleep at the age of 21, partway through an Open University science degree.
 He had several more fulfilling years and he certainly got something out of seeing me through to qualification as a doctor.
-He had a clear view that he would never be admitted to hospital again.
+He had a clear view that he would never be admitted to the hospital again.

 Perhaps bizarrely, my experience as Iain’s sister made me more determined than ever to work as a hospital doctor.
 With the optimism of youth, I had a sense that I could change the world.
 I couldn’t help feeling that there had to be a better way to do this—that we might work in partnership with patients and their relatives.
 Over 30 years on, I think we still have work to do.